Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 There are various models that differ in power, size and mobility (portable or stationary).

-• Aspiration tubes of various diameters for secretion suction (sulfur plug)
+• Suction tubes of various diameters for suction of secretions (cerumen plug)

-• Possibility to adjust vacuum power (foot or manual)
+• Ability to adjust vacuum power (foot or hand)

-• Exhaust air filter element - protection against the spread of infection
+• Element that filters outgoing air - protection against the spread of infection

-The vacuum unit creates a negative pressure in the cavity of the outer ear (below atmospheric pressure).
-Due to this, the sulfur plug is sucked off in parts or in whole.
-First, the secretion collection container and the suction tube are disinfected according to the instructions (for example, using chlorine tablets).
+The vacuum installation creates negative pressure in the cavity of the outer ear (below atmospheric pressure).
+Due to this, the sulfur plug is sucked out in parts or entirely.
+First, disinfect the container for collecting secretions and the aspiration tube according to the instructions (for example, using chlorine tablets).

-Then the doctor inserts an aspiration tube of a suitable diameter into the external auditory canal.
-Next, the doctor turns on the device and begins the manipulation.
+The doctor then inserts a suction tube of suitable diameter into the external auditory canal.
+Next, the doctor turns on the device and begins performing the manipulation.

 Electronic irrigator(ProPulse)